Shadow (2018 film)

-Shadow (影) is a 2018 Chinese wuxia film directed by Zhang Yimou.
+Shadow (pinyin: Yǐng) is a 2018 wuxia film directed by Zhang Yimou, starring Deng Chao, Sun Li, Zheng Kai, Wang Qianyuan, Hu Jun, Wang Jingchun, Guan Xiaotong, and Leo Wu.
+A Chinese-Hong Kong co-production, the story is adapted from the play Jingzhou of the Three Kingdoms by Zhu Sujin, who also wrote the screenplay for the 2010 television series Three Kingdoms.
 It was screened at the 75th Venice International Film Festival, the 2018 Toronto International Film Festival, and the 2018 BFI London Film Festival.

-It was released in Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States in 2019.
+It was theatrically released in Hong Kong on 17 January 2019, as well as in Australia, Canada, Ireland, New Zealand, the United Kingdom, and the United States within 2019.

 Plot

-Years ago, the kingdom of Pei lost the important city of Jingzhou to the kingdom of Yang after the popular and brilliant Commander Ziyu lost a duel to the infamously unbeatable Yang Cang.
-The King of Pei is enraged after discovering that Ziyu has challenged Yang Cang to a rematch without authorization.
-The King demands Ziyu and his wife, Xiao Ai, give him a performance on the guzheng (a Chinese plucked zither).
-Ziyu refuses to play and instead cuts off his hair.
-He is then allowed to leave.

-The king decides to marry his beloved sister Qingping to Yang Cang's son Yang Ping to maintain peace between the two kingdoms.
+The film is set in a fictional historical period.
+Years ago, the Kingdom of Pei lost the strategic Jing Prefecture to the Kingdom of Yan after their general Ziyu lost in a duel to the Yan general Yang Cang.
+Pei Liang, the King of Pei, is enraged after discovering that Ziyu has challenged Yang Cang to a duel without his authorisation.
+He demands Ziyu and his wife Xiaoai to perform for him with the guzheng, but Ziyu refuses instead cuts his hair before being allowed to leave.
+Pei Liang then arranges for his sister Qingping to marry Yang Cang's son Yang Ping to make peace between the two kingdoms.

-It is revealed that Commander Ziyu is in fact a man he named Jingzhou; the real Ziyu was severely wounded in his past duel with Yang Cang and is still recovering in a hidden cave in his palace residence.
-Jingzhou was taken and secretly trained as a "Shadow" by Ziyu's uncle for his uncanny resemblance to Ziyu.
-Only Ziyu and his wife are aware of this arrangement.
-Jingzhou acts as Ziyu's double after the duel.
-Ziyu plots to retake Jingzhou and needs the Shadow to accomplish this.
-Ziyu promises to let Jingzhou return to his home and mother after he retakes Jingzhou.
+It is revealed that Ziyu is actually a decoy named Jingzhou; the real Ziyu was severely wounded during the duel and is still recovering in a hidden location.
+Jingzhou was taken and secretly trained as a "shadow" by Ziyu's uncle after they noticed his uncanny resemblance to Ziyu.
+Only Ziyu and Xiaoai are aware of this arrangement.
+Jingzhou serves as Ziyu's decoy after the duel.
+Ziyu plots to retake Jing Prefecture and needs Jingzhou to help him accomplish this mission.
+Ziyu promises to let Jingzhou return home after retaking Jing Prefecture.

-The King decides to punish "Ziyu" and demotes him to commoner status despite the objection of other military officials.
-Before "Ziyu" leaves, the King demands to see the wound "Ziyu" received from Yang Cang's saber, insisting on applying an ointment.
-When "Ziyu" reveals the wound the King remarks that the wound looks fresh.
-"Ziyu" replies that the original wound has healed and this was a fresh cut to remind himself of the shame in the loss.
-An envoy reports that Yang Ping made a counteroffer to only take Qingping as a concubine.
-This is seen as an indignity by the court but the King accepts, to the disgust of Qingping.
-General Tian openly calls the King's action spineless and resigns his commission.
+Pei Liang decides to punish "Ziyu" and demote him to commoner status despite his subjects' objections.
+Before "Ziyu" leaves, the king demands to see "Ziyu"'s wounds and apply an ointment.
+When "Ziyu" reveals the wound, the king remarks that the wound looks fresh.
+"Ziyu" replies that the original wound has healed and this was a fresh cut to remind himself of his loss.
+When it is reported that Yang Ping has made a counteroffer to take Qingping only as his concubine rather than his wife, the Pei royal court sees it as a snub.
+However, Pei Liang still accepts it, much to his sister's disgust.
+Tian Zhan, a Pei general, openly calls the king's decision "spineless" and resigns.